There are two popular home and garage insulation types: batt insulation and blown insulation.

 As I said earlier, two of the most common types of insulation are batt insulation and blown insulation.

-Batt insulation, often called blanket insulation, is packaged in rolls of thick, fluffy fiberglass.
+Batt insulation, often called blanket insulation, is packaged in thick, fluffy fiberglass rolls.
 These batts can be cut into different sizes to fit, no matter how long a space you’re insulating.

 Alternately, batt insulation can come pre-cut to smaller lengths, in both 16″ and 24″ widths.